About JAC website multilingualization

 https://www.mlit.go.jp/tochi_fudousan_kensetsugyo/content/001735077.pdf

-Please submit the necessary documents to the Immigration Services Agency of Japan.
+Immigration Services Agency of Japan Submit the required documents.
 There are no documents to submit to the Ministry of Land, Infrastructure, Transport and Tourism.
-For details, please check the Immigration Services Agency website.
+For details, please check the Immigration Services Agency of Japan website.

 https://www.moj.go.jp/isa/applications/status/specifiedskilledworker.html

-*If a foreign national currently working as Specified Skilled Worker (i) transitions to Specified Skilled Worker (ii), they must submit a "No. 2 Transition Report" through the Foreign National Employment Management System.
+*If a foreigner who is currently working as a Specified Skilled Worker (i) has moved to Specified Skilled Worker (ii), it is necessary to report the "No. 2 Transition Report" from the Foreign Employment Management System.

 - What is the difference between "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)"?